osohq/oso/languages/python/docs/language/polar-fundamentals.rst

 either from the parameter or the argument.
 Each unification occurs in a dynamic environment that contains the bindings from the previous unifications.
-If all of the unifications of the query arguments with the parameters in the head succeed, then a recursive query for the body of the rule is executed.
+If all of the unifications of the query arguments with the parameters in the head succeed, then a sub-query for the body of the rule is executed.
 The body of a rule may consist of a single predicate, or a conjunction of them, or of any of the operators described in the :doc:`Polar language reference </language/index>`,